 Levodopa is the most effective treatment.
-However, when PD is advanced, sometimes soon after diagnosis, response to levodopa can wear off, causing fluctuations in motor symptoms and dyskinesias (see Levodopa).
-To reduce the time levodopa is taken and thus minimize these effects, clinicians can consider treating younger patients who have mild disability with the following:
+However, when Parkinson disease is advanced, sometimes soon after diagnosis, response to levodopa can wear off, causing fluctuations in motor symptoms and dyskinesias (see below Levodopa Parkinson disease is a slowly progressive, degenerative disorder characterized by resting tremor, stiffness (rigidity), slow and decreased movement (bradykinesia), and eventually gait and/or... read more ).
+To reduce the time levodopa is taken and thus minimize these effects, clinicians can consider treating younger patients who have mild disability with the following drugs first:

 However, if these drugs do not sufficiently control symptoms, clinicians should promptly initiate levodopa because it can usually greatly improve quality of life.
 Evidence now suggests that levodopa becomes ineffective because of disease progression rather than cumulative exposure to levodopa, as was previously believed, so early use of levodopa probably does not hasten the drug's ineffectiveness.

-Doses are often reduced in the elderly.
+Doses are often reduced in older patients.
 Drugs that cause or worsen symptoms, particularly antipsychotics, are avoided.

 Levodopa is most effective at relieving bradykinesia and rigidity, although it often substantially reduces tremor.

 Mental and psychiatric abnormalities (eg, delirium with confusion, paranoia, visual hallucinations, punding [complex, repetitive, stereotyped behaviors])

 Motor dysfunction (eg, dyskinesias, motor fluctuations)